by Melissa LaScaleia

-Most people who have taken up residence there, or in the Myrtle Beach area for any stretch of time, know that the Market Common used to be the site of the Myrtle Beach Air Force Base.
-But what many people don’t realize, is the long historical roots this area had before it was ever relied upon by the military during the many wars of the 20th century, up until it was closed in the 90s.
+Most people who have taken up residence there or in the Myrtle Beach area for any stretch of time, know that the Market Common used to be the site of the Myrtle Beach Air Force Base.
+But many don’t know of the history of this area before those important years of the 20th century.

-The Waccamaw and Winyah peoples were inhabitants of the land in and around the Grand Strand before the Spanish arrived to colonize.
+The Waccamaw and Winyah peoples were inhabitants of the land in and around the Grand Strand before the Spanish arrived to colonize in the 1600s.
 And although there is a rich artifactual trail documenting their existence, very little in the way of written accounts exists to tell their story.

 Additionally, settlers from the Waccamaw Neck, north of Georgetown and just south of Myrtle Beach, began to extend their plantations.
 Independent farmers and fishermen began to move into the area, with nuclear families to work and manage their self-contained homesteads.

 Even once the colonies gained independence, the area remained largely unchanged.
 George Washington traveled down the King’s Highway, and spent the night at Windy Hill, today part of North Myrtle Beach.

 By the mid 19th century, the area’s largest industries were naval stores and timber.
 One plan for the area was to use the surrounding forests to build a railroad.
 As the economic landscape shifted, many farmers could no longer afford to pay their taxes, and sold their property to the timber and turpentine dealers.